Anti-Ramsey number of edge-disjoint rainbow spanning trees: Introduction

 Here $G'$ is the spanning subgraph of $G$ by removing all edges with colors appearing in some $F_i$, and $c(\CR(P,G'))$ be the set of colors appearing in the edges of $G'$ crossing the partition $P$. \end{theorem}

 It would be interesting to find a similar criterion for the existence of $t$ edge-disjoint rainbow trees in a general graph since applications of Theorem \ref{partition} and Theorem \ref{extension} usually require large number of colors in the host graph.
-In this paper, we apply the two above theorems to solve an anti-Ramsey problem on rainbow spanning trees.

-The general \textit{anti-Ramsey problem} asks for the maximum number of colors in an edge-coloring of $K_n$ having no rainbow copy of some graph in a class $\cG$.
-Hass and Young \cite{HY} found the anti-Ramsey number for perfect matchings (when $n$ is even).
-Bialostocki and Voxman \cite{BV} showed that the maximum number of colors in an edge-coloring of $K_n$ with no rainbow spanning tree is $\binom{n-2}{2}+1$.
-Jahanbekam and West \cite{West} generalized their results in the direction of avoiding $t$ edge-disjoint rainbow spanning trees.
-Let $r(n,t)$ be the maximum number of colors in an edge-coloring of $K_n$ not having $t$ edge-disjoint rainbow spanning trees.
-Akbari and Alipour \cite{AA} showed that $r(n,2) = \binom{n-2}{2}+2$ for $n\geq 6$.
-Jahanbekam and West \cite{West} showed that